iwyg/jquery.sym.inlinevalidation/README.markdown

 ## TODO:

-- I haven't tested this script on form elements like check - and select-boxes, radiobuttons, though it should work on these too.
+- <del>I haven't tested this script on form elements like check - and select-boxes, radiobuttons, though it should work on these too.</del>

 - <del>I haven't tested this script on IE < 9 and Opera</del>